Callechelys lutea

 Callechelys lutea, the freckled snake eel or yellow-spotted snake eel, is an eel in the family Ophichthidae (worm/snake eels).
 It was described by John Otterbein Snyder in 1904.

-It is a marine, tropical eel which is known from the Hawaiian Islands, Midway Island, and the French Frigate Shoals, in the Pacific Ocean.
-It dwells at a depth range of 4 to 24 m, and forms burrows in sand sediments.
+It is a marine, tropical eel which is known from the Hawaiian Islands, Midway Island, Johnston Atoll, and the French Frigate Shoals, in the Pacific Ocean.
+It dwells at a depth of 4 to 24 m, and forms burrows in sand sediments to hunt.
 Males can reach a maximum total length of 104 cm.

+Description

+It has dorsal and anal fins, with its dorsal fin extending nearly to the tail, and dorsal fin origin on its nape.
+Callechelys marmorata is considered a lookalike.